estuary/flow/site/docs/guides/create-dataflow.md

   The **Collection Selector** appears, showing this list of available collections.
   You can decide which ones you want to capture.

 6. Look over the list of available collections.
-All area selected by default.
+All are selected by default.
 You can remove collections you don't want to capture, change collection names, and for some connectors, modify other properties.

 :::tip